 Can I visit the Cathedral?

 Our staff are regularly cleaning the visitor areas and touch points to keep the Cathedral clean and safe for visitors and staff.
-All of our chairs are cleaned after every use.

 Will there be toilets available?

 Yes, toilets are available in St. Michael’s Gallery.
 Accessible toilets are also available in the undercroft – these are accessed via a lift so please do let a member of staff know if you need access.
 Unfortunately there are currently no baby-changing facilities available.

 Will the Tower and Blitz Museum be open?

 Neither the Blitz nor Tower are open.

 We are currently working with fewer volunteers so unfortunately there will not always be chaplains available for you to speak to.
 However our Welcome Team can give you contact details of someone you can arrange to speak to should you require this.